Pisola fort

 Pisola Fort is a fort located 125 km from Nashik, in the Nashik district of Maharashtra, India.
 This fort lies exactly on the borders of Dhule & Nashik District.
 One side is in Sakri Taluka & another is in Satana Taluka.
 Though this fort is an important fort in Nashik district, it is less visited by trekkers.
 In Satana taluka, there are four forts in a line on the Galna hill range, the Pisol fort, Dermal fort, Kankrala fort and Galna fort.
 This fort is easy to climb but requires one hour to reach the fort.

-History

-Much less history about this fort is known.

-How to reach

 The nearest town is Satana which is 90 km from Nashik.
 The base village of the fort is Wadi Pisol which is 35 km from Satana.
-There are good hotels at Nampur or Taharabad, and now tea and snacks are also available in small hotels at Wadi Pisol.
-The trekking path starts from the hillock west of the village.
-The route is very safe and passes through dense scrub.
-There is no marked path which leads to the fort, so it is advisable to hire a local guide from the village.
-It takes about one hour to reach the scarp of the fort.
-A narrow path along the small ravine leads to the rock cut steps.
-The steps pass through a broken arch gate.
-The entrance gate is nowhere seen.
-There is plenty of water available on the fort.

-Also the another nearest town is Sakri, Dist: Dhule.
-You can easily reach to the base on another side of the fort.

 Places to see

 The only structure in good condition is a small mosque on the western edge of the fort.
 A night stay at the fort can be made in the caves or mosque on the fort.
 The rock-cut arch-gate of the pleasure palace of Rang Mahal stands in good condition with all its walls fallen to ruins.
 There are two rock-cut water cisterns on the scarp near the entrance with rock-cut figures of Nandi Bull and Lingas.
 It takes about one hour to visit all places on the fort.